Chicago

 Gerber Baby Food

-Gerber, a prominent baby food brand owned by Nestlé, has been found to contain dangerous levels of heavy metals such as arsenic, lead, and cadmium in its products.
+Gerber, a prominent baby food brand owned by Nestlé, has been found to contain dangerous levels of heavy metals such as arsenic, lead, and cadmium in its products, specifically in Gerber baby pea and cereal foods.

 The congressional investigation revealed that Gerber’s baby foods often used rice flour containing arsenic levels nine times higher than the safe limit of 10 parts per billion (ppb), reaching over 90 ppb in some batches.